-Facebook has just rolled out 360 photos for the worldwide users – this comes following its announcement earlier last month.
-You can view the 360 photos on the latest version of iOS and Android Facebook app or via web starting from today and over the next few days you can post your own 360 photos with your friends and families.
+Facebook has just rolled out 360 photos for worldwide users – this comes following its announcement earlier last month.
+You can view the 360 photos on the latest version of iOS and Android Facebook app or via the web starting today, and over the next few days, you can post your own 360 photos with your friends and families.

-The social media site in a blog post says, users can capture panorama photo by using 360 photo app or 360 camera and once you post it on Facebook it will be converted immersive 360 photo.
-Facebook has introduced photos on Facebook nearly a decade ago and now hundreds of millions of photos are shared on the platform each day.
+The social media site in a blog post says users can capture panorama photos by using a 360 photo app or 360 camera, and once you post it on Facebook, it will be converted into immersive 360 photos.
+Facebook introduced photos on Facebook nearly a decade ago, and now hundreds of millions of photos are shared on the platform daily.

 New to the 360 photos?
-Here is the complete guide how you can snap 360 photos.
+Here is the complete guide for how you can snap 360 photos.

 - Once you post a photo, you can see a visible compass icon on the top right of the photo — by tapping on the photo to view it in full screen.

 - On Samsung Gear VR-compatible phones, you’ll see a button in the top left corner of your photo that says “View in VR.”
 If you tap on that button and insert your phone into your Gear VR headset, you can see your 360 photos in virtual reality.